birbe/jvm-old/README.md

 There are currently two modes of execution, but they are both highly incomplete.

-- Interpreted mode (some bytecodes implemented, not in active development)
+- Interpreted mode
-- Bytecode -> WASM compilation (in active development)
+- Bytecode -> WASM compilation

 ## Roadmap